 After plane crash in southern China: 120 dead identified

-Five days after the mysterious crash of a Chinese airliner with 132 people on board, the identity of 120 dead has been clarified.
+Five days following the mysterious crash of a Chinese airliner with 132 people on board, the identity of 120 dead has been clarified.
 The chief of the Guangxi region fire department, Zheng Xi, reported on Saturday that 114 passengers and six crew members had been precisely assigned, according to the Beijing Aviation Administration.
 No traces of explosives were found under debris during laboratory tests.

 Flight recorder missing